-On 8 April 2024, a total eclipse of the Sun will sweep across Mexico, the US and Canada, and people are already wondering how to make a trip to see the spectacle.
+On 8 April 2024, a total solar eclipse will sweep across the USA, Mexico and Canada, and and people are already wondering how to make a trip to see the spectacle.

 The eclipse will be the main event, of course, so the first thing is to plan where you are going to see it.

 Though covering a smaller land area than the 2017 US eclipse, the 2024 path passes over more populated land, including several major cities and tourist spots.

 However, when it comes to eclipse chasing there should be more to your selection than which are the best tourist hot spots.

 The skies of the eastern US have a high chance of cloudiness in April, and you don’t want to travel all that way only to be clouded out.

 There are many websites that allow you to examine the weather patterns over the last few years to see what the chances of cloud in a certain location is.

 You will also want to have access to a good road network in case there is cloud cover where you are.

 In 2017, I ended up driving 240 km to ensure clear skies.